 Weight: (no Peripherals) 156.8 kg (345 lbs.), approx. 480 lbs with packaging

-Displayed Imaging Depth: 1 – 39 cm (transducer dependent)
+- Displayed Imaging Depth of 1 – 39cm (transducer dependent)

 Philips iU22 Electrical power

-The iU22 G-cart was launched in 2010 and is the latest version of the iU22.
+The iU22 G-cart was launched in 2010.
 This revision added a new channel board and a 21” widescreen monitor.
 The iU22 G.1 revised the control panel and added larger touch screens.
 Ultrasound Supply recommends buying D-cart and up as most hardware problems with the iU22 were fixed by this revision and D-carts can be updated to the latest software

-The software of an iU22 can be updated to a point limited by the hardware cart.
+The software of a Philips iU22 ultrasound machine can be updated depending on the limitations of its hardware cart.
 Each major revision of the software was designated with the year and “Vision” in the name.
 “Vision 2012” was the last major release of the software.
-Very early A-C cart had software that was named simply “system update” with a number.
-System update 1.0-2.0 have almost all been upgraded over the years and system 3.0 is the lowest version still commonly found on used iU22 ultrasounds.
+Very early A-, B- and, C-cart systems had software that was named simply “system update” with a number.
+System updates 1.0-2.0 have almost all been upgraded over the years, and system 3.0 is the lowest version still commonly found on used iU22 ultrasounds.
 Below is an overview of the Vision software updates over the years.

 The Philips iU22 Vision 2007 software update included support for the new L15-7io intraoperative linear transducer and the V6-2 4D convex probe.
 Features added were Qlab’s iSlice, STIC, TCD (transcranial Doppler) imaging, TCD TSI, and Color compare imaging.
 Improvements were made to workflow, and image quality on a number of existing transducers.

-The Philips iU22 Vision 2008 software update included support the new Purewave C5-1 convex transducer.
-Features added were TMQ (tissue motion quantification) in Qlab, Viewforum stand alone image viewing platform, improved needle visualization, and contrast capabilities.
+The Vision 2008 software update included support for the new Purewave C5-1 convex transducer on the Philips iU22.
+Features added were TMQ (tissue motion quantification) in Qlab, Viewforum stand-alone image viewing platform, improved needle visualization, and contrast capabilities.

 The Vision 2010 software update on the Philips iU22 added xMatrix including support for the new Purewave xMatrix X6-1 sector transducer, Live xPlane imaging, and support for any PACS.
 (R-carts can have this update, but cannot support the X6-1 transducer.)

-The Philips iU22 Vision 2011 software update added support for the X5-1 xMatrix sector transducer.
+The Vision 2011 software update to the Philips iU22 added support for the X5-1 xMatrix sector transducer.
 Qlab was upgraded with CMQ-Stress replacing TMQ, and with the additions of the Auto Volume tool, GI 3DQ trending, iCrop, and Elevation compounding.
-Options with Vision 2011 include the xMatrix performance bundle, and Live 3D.
+Options with Vision 2011 include the xMatrix performance bundle and Live 3D.
 (R-carts can have this update, but cannot support the X5-1 transducer.)

 The Vision 2012 software on the Philips iU22 adds support for Auto Doppler, Fetal Heart Navigator, and Vascular Plaque Quantification (VPQ), and GYN Elastography.